 - Students will be able to write and debug programs to solve specific problems based on procedural programming concepts, and the object oriented programming concepts of classes, objects, methods and encapsulation. - Students will be able to write programs that meet professional standards in terms of readability and the programming conventions of Java. - Students will be able to read and describe the function of straightforward programs based on procedural programming concepts, and the object oriented programming concepts of classes, objects, methods and encapsulation written by others.

-Coursework 1 (15%) Coursework 2 (15%) Laboratory work (20%)
+Coursework 1 (20%) Coursework 2 (20%)